mikegleen/modes/doc/source/configuration.rst

 Most but not all of the commands and statements are used for all cases.

-The configuration consists of a YAML file broken into multiple documents, separated by lines containing ``---`` in the left three columns.
+The configuration consists of a YAML file broken into multiple documents separated by lines containing ``---`` in the left three columns.
+Documents are control documents or column documents.
-Each document roughly corresponds to a column in the associated CSV file.
+Each column document corresponds to a column in the associated CSV file.
+The “control” document directs the selection of records (the if... commands) or is a global command.
 The various programs use the CSV file for slightly different purposes.
 For example, ``csv2xml.py`` uses it to contain multiple columns each of which defines a value to go into a corresponding field in the XML file.
 On the other hand, ``xml2csv.py`` uses